Having a pacemaker fitted

 Travel

-Please ensure you carry your identification card and show it to the security staff who may have to search you by hand.
-Also you will need to make sure your travel insurance company are aware you have an pacemaker fitted.
+Please ensure you carry your identification card and show it to the security staff who may have to search you in another way.

 There is a very small risk of interference to your pacemaker, so you are advised to walk through shop doorways at a normal pace.